KingsBeCattz/yad/packages/core/readme.md

 # YAD Core

-**YAD** is a compact and efficient binary file format for structured data, inspired by JSON and BSON.
+**YAD Core** is a Rust crate focused exclusively on the low-level **Value** type, supporting numbers, strings, booleans, and arrays.

-This crate provides the **Rust core implementation** of the YAD format, including:
+> ⚠️ NOTE: THIS CRATE, WHICH PREVIOUSLY HANDLED FULL SERIALIZATION AND DESERIALIZATION, NOW ONLY MANAGES VALUES.
+The previous full functionality has been moved to `serde_yad`.

-- **Serialization & Deserialization** of YAD files
+This crate provides:

-- APIs to **create and manipulate rows, keys, and values**
+* The **Value** type for primitive and array data
-- **FFI bindings** for interoperability with other programming languages
+* A lightweight **FFI module** for cross-language interoperability

 📖 Learn more about the YAD project [here](https://github.com/KingsBeCattz/yad).